BouncyButton/bayes-point-learning/README.md

 ## Usage

-The `BPLClassifier` class is a scikit-learn compatible classifier.
+The `BplClassifier` class is a scikit-learn compatible classifier.
 It can be used in the same way as any other classifier.
 For example, to train a BPL classifier on the iris dataset, run

     from sklearn.datasets import load_iris